mahendra204/python_scripts/README.md

 import time and plyer
 then from plyer import notification and proceed to write some script then according to the requirement and message we need to pop up.

+## 3
+creating acronyms in python. this will give us the out put as first letter in every word in a long sentenses you want either in capital or small letters. here i just used split function it will split the text into parts according to the splitting delimeter either space or comma or anything you want.

 Thanks for visiting keep learning.